niculbolas/OnBaseAnalysis/README.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 The type of machine learning we will use will be supervised machine learning.
 We will create both a linear regression model and a multivariate linear regression model to determine which fits our needs better.
 We will not need to use a Deep Learning Model as our data is pretty straightforward.

 ### Dashboard
 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 Additionally, we will hopefully integrate the ML process into our webpage so that it can predict the outcomes of inputs.
-It will be hosted on Heroku.
+It will be hosted locally with the intent to push to a cloud based platform.